yichen96/canvas-painter/README.txt

 Used lombok in the project, if executed on IDE, may require lombok plugin.

-Exceptions are thrown when commands are malformed:
+Exceptions are thrown and caught when commands are malformed:
 - canvas not created
 - non existing commands
 - lines drawn out of canvas